Disappearance of Rachel Antonio

 Rachel Joy Antonio (20 March 1982 – 25 April 1998) was an Australian teenager who is believed to have been murdered in Bowen, Queensland on 25 April 1998.

 Robert Paul Hytch was charged with Antonio's murder but at a trial in 1999 a jury found him not guilty of murder but guilty of manslaughter.
-He was sentenced to nine years jail but the verdict was overturned on appeal and Hytch was tried again in 2001 but was acquitted.
+He was sentenced to nine years in jail but the verdict was overturned on appeal and Hytch was tried again in 2001 but was acquitted.

 In 2016, following a 12-day coronial inquest, Queensland Coroner David O'Connell delivered his findings in Bowen.
 He found that Robert Hytch had likely killed Antonio and had hidden her body.
 However, O'Connell was unable to determine the precise cause of death or where her body was.

 Antonio's body was never located.
 A $250,000 reward is currently on offer for any person who reveals the location of her remains.